QueenieCplusplus/DB_Cluster/README.md

 # DB Cluster

+NDB

+   This originally stood for “Network DataBase”.
+It now refers to the MySQL storage engine (named NDB or NDBCLUSTER) used to enable the NDB Cluster distributed database system.

  NDB API

    NDB API app access the NDB Cluster's data store directly, without requiring a MySQL Server as an intermediary.
 This means that such apps are not bound by the MySQL privilege system; any NDB API app has R/W access to any NDB table stored in the same NDB Cluster at any time without restriction. (sync replica & cluster of nodes to do extensions.)